trufflesuite/dotfiles/README.md

-It's recommended that you use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) to manage node version for Truffle development.
-Furthermore, configure nvm to install `faker-cli` for every node version it manages by creating a default-packages file in the $NVM_DIR.
+It's recommended that you use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) to manage node version for Truffle development. **Futhermore**, 👉  configure nvm to install `faker-cli` for every node version it manages by creating a default-packages file in the $NVM_DIR.
 [See documentation](https://github.com/nvm-sh/nvm#default-global-packages-from-file-while-installing)

+### FZF

+Optionally install [fzf](https://github.com/junegunn/fzf), a general-purpose command-line fuzzy finder.
+This tool is a 🦄.
+You can follow the instructions on its website.

 ### Scripts